Jelenkee/fastify-minify/README.md

 ```

-Three methods are added to the fastify instance. `minifyHTML`, `minifyJS` and `minifyCSS`.
+Three methods are added to the fastify instance. `minifyHTML`, `minifyJS` and `minifyCSS` (See `transformers`).
 All of them take a string as input and return a promise.

 By default no response is minified automatically.
 You can enable it with `global` or `minInfix`.